 - Fallout takes place in the aftermath of the Great War, a nuclear apocalypse that created the game's Scavenger World.

-- The defilement of the Golden City by Tevinter Magisters in the Dragon Age series, which gave rise to the First Blight and placed the future generations into constant danger of a Darkspawn invasion.
+- The defilement of the Golden City by Tevinter Magisters, which gave rise to the First Blight and placed the future generations into constant danger of a Darkspawn invasion.
+At least, so the Chantry would have us believe.
+Some calamity instigated the Darkspawn, but the truth has been lost to time.

 - This is the case in Dark Souls.
 The First Flame, the source of all fire and light and disparity in the world is on the verge of dying.
 This is actually the second time this has happened.
 The first time happened about 1,000 years before the main events of the game, and caused the loss of the two most proactive Lords, Gwyn and Izalith, the complete downfall of the city of Izalith, unleashed demons onto the world and set in motion the events that caused the gods to abandon Anor Londo.